SnailSword/gindachen.github.io/content/posts/20240325-launch/index.md

 - [ ] General theme and layout.
 I always feel a little weird about the styling of the webpage.
 For example, why is there a bullt in front of the todo item?
 Why can't I click the todo box to mark it as done (in html)?
 - [ ] Add comment services.
 - [ ] Add a "like" button for each article.
+- [ ] Add a GPT to "summarize" / "shorten".
+Maybe we can use [MLC](https://webllm.mlc.ai/) to do the computation on browser?

 ## Future: What to write?